 Landowner disputes have forced Solomon Islands national airline to suspend its domestic service to Santa Cruz in the easternmost province of Temotu.

-The suspension of the twice weekly service began yesterday (Monday 13-03-2017) effectively cutting off the Santa Cruz group of islands, which takes weeks to reach by ship.
+The suspension of the twice weekly service began on Monday effectively cutting off the Santa Cruz group, which takes weeks to reach by ship.

-An airline spokesperson Colin Sigimanu says land disputes, often involving government, are a major issue for the airline because 80 percent of the operational airstrips are owned or controlled by landowners.
+An airline spokesperson Colin Sigimanu said land disputes, often involving government, were a major issue for the airline because 80 percent of the operational airstrips were either owned or controlled by landowners.

-At least three other provincial airstrips in the Solomon Islands have been closed indefinitely because of land disputes.
+Mr Sigimanu said there were also at least two other provincial airstrips in the Solomon Islands which have been closed indefinitely because of land disputes.